railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

    single: PostgreSQL
 ..

-.. note::   PostgreSQL

-	PostgreSQL is a relational and object database management system.
+.. note::   PostgreSQL, the relational and object database management system.

-    It's a free high-performance system that compares with other database management systems such as MySQL and FirebirdSQL (both free), Sybase, DB2 and Microsoft SQL Server (all proprietary).
+    It's a free and open-source high-performance system that compares well with other database management systems such as MySQL and FirebirdSQL (both free), Sybase, DB2 and Microsoft SQL Server (all proprietary).
 It runs on all types of Operating System, from Unix/Linux to the various releases of Windows, via